Lvnatic-T/Antithetic/readme.md

     - Put it in `\mods`

-2. **Download the latest override *(from [here](https://cdn.discordapp.com/attachments/1345518292525121536/1345594518807777290/OVERRIDES.zip?ex=67c51e0d&is=67c3cc8d&hm=495cc23adbbe3739097d2f1cca9cb51885de659002c32c5151f0d32aa6cc3479&))***
+2. **Download the latest override *(from [here](https://discord.com/channels/1014582959480774666/1345518292525121536/1345603120960372737))***

 3. **Navigate to `\saves\[YOURWORLDNAME]\datapacks\ATM Ultimate`**
    - Make sure AllTheMons Ultimate is **unzipped**
-   - Drag both the assets & data folders from the `OVERRIDE.zip` into Ignited's base folder
+   - Drag both the assets & data folders from the `OVERRIDE.zip` into ATM - Ultimate's base folder
        - *(Where assets, data, documentation etc. are)*
-   - It will ask to `override 76 files`, click `yes`
+   - It will ask to `override 77 files`, click `yes`
-   - If not, you made a mistake and need to undo or reinstall ignited
+   - If not, you made a mistake and need to undo or reinstall ATM - Ultimate

 4. **Navigate to `\resourcepacks\ATM Ultimate`**
    - Make sure AllTheMons Ultimate is **unzipped**
    - Drag both the assets & data folders from the `OVERRIDE.zip` into ATM - Ultimate's base folder
      - *(Where assets, data, documentation etc. are)*
-   - It will ask to `override 76 files`, click `yes`
+   - It will ask to `override 77 files`, click `yes`
-   - If not, you made a mistake and need to undo or reinstall ignited
+   - If not, you made a mistake and need to undo or reinstall ATM - Ultimate

 _(You have to repeat step 3 & 4 *every time* you update ATM - Ultimate!)_